Dobiasd/FunctionalPlus/README.md

 sudo make install
 ```

-Building the tests (optional) requires [Google Test (gtest)](https://github.com/google/googletest).
+Building the tests (optional) requires [doctest](https://github.com/onqtam/doctest).
 Unit Tests are disabled by default – they are enabled and executed by:

 ```
 cmake -DUNITTEST=ON ..